binary-manu/arch-ansible/README.md

 Unless some steps are skipped or customized, the installed system will run XFCE with the Numix theme.
 No greeter is installed by default: each user's `.xinitrc` is configured to launch XFCE when calling `startx`.
+An alternative, darker style based on the Numix-DarkBlue theme is available.

 The `xfce4-screensaver` package is ditched in favor of `xscreensaver`.
 By default, systems installed in VM's will have it disabled, since I would